Lil Wilkinson Realty Logo

 4. Poor Heating & Cooling Systems

-Insufficient insulation, and an inadequate or a poorly functioning heating system, are the most common causes of poor heating.
-While an adequately clean furnace, without rust on the heat exchanger, usually has life left in it, an inspector will be asking and checking to see if your furnace is over its typical life span of 15 - 25 years.
+Insufficient insulation, and an inadequate or poorly functioning heating system, are the most common causes of rising heating bills.
+While a fairly clean furnace without rust on the heat exchanger usually has life left in it, an inspector will be checking to see if your furnace is over its typical life span of 15 - 25 years.
 For a forced air gas system, a heat exchanger will come under particular scrutiny since one that is cracked can emit deadly carbon monoxide into the home.
 These heat exchangers must be replaced if damaged - they cannot be repaired.

 5. Roofing Problems

 Water leakage through the roof can occur for a variety of reasons such as physical deterioration of the asphalt shingles - curling or splitting, or mechanical damage from a wind storm.
-When gutters leak and downspouts allow water to run down and through the exterior walls, this external problem becomes a major internal one.
+When gutters leak and downspouts allow water to trickle down, and through the exterior walls, this external problem becomes a major internal one.

 6. Damp Attic Spaces